chadmayfield/scriptlets/README.md

 * **chkrootkit.sh** - run chkrootkit then log & email results (chkrootkit is required)

+* **convert_rhel2centos.sh** - convert RHEL to CentOS in less that 100 lines of bash!
+This will take an install of RHEL 6 or 7 and convert it to CentOS 6 or 7, respectively.
+(NOTE: This is pretty 'hacky' so I wouldn't use the machine in production.)

+A gist of the script output can be seen here: https://gist.github.com/chadmayfield/b7816a17ff665a6ddbcc8b5e7f64703d

 * **measure_latency.sh** - a quick and dirty latency measurement tool

 NOTE: This is just a quick tool to use so you don't have to bust out of the terminal, if you want historic views, use smokeping.